Takko Fashion - Case Study

-"In the PoCs, SDG together with the Board all-in-one platform stood out the most.
-This was both because SDG's planning experts fully understand the fashion and retail industry, and because they convinced us, as customers, that with Board, they could develop a solution that would take into account our specific merchandise planning requirements," says Bernhard.
+"In the PoCs, celver together with the Board all-in-one platform stood out the most.
+This was both because celver's planning experts fully understand the fashion and retail industry, and because they convinced us, as customers, that with Board, they could develop a solution that would take into account our specific merchandise planning requirements," says Bernhard.

-"It was amazing how quickly SDG implemented the Board solution, working very closely with us," says Bernhard.
+"It was amazing how quickly celver AG implemented the Board solution, working very closely with us," says Bernhard.
 "We had very special requirements for the MFP solution and to be honest, we were surprised that we could plan the next season already with the new tool."

 The MFP project was seamlessly followed by the implementation of the Assortment Planning solution, which has a direct interface to the product and order management system.

 "It was important to us from the very beginning not only to have a stand-alone planning solution, but also to have an interface to the operative system, so that we can use Board to both view the schedule and to analyze the current actual figures.
 It means we can use just one system for target/actual comparison," says Bernard.
 "Many vendors offer simple planning solutions, but few systems let us see 'where we actually are, what we planned, and what are we planning to do'.
 We're really making progress in our assortment planning, especially with the features in Board like 'what's hot / what's not' charts and what-if analyses, as well as OTB management."